zmahfuz0613/group-git-react/README.md

 At this point your tasks have been completed, you can now push your changes to GitHub:

 7. `$ git add .`
-1. `$ git commit -m 'Updated Footer'`
+8. `$ git commit -m 'Updated Footer'`
-1. `$ git push origin update-footer`
+9. `$ git push origin update-footer`
-1. In GitHub, create a new pull request with a brief explanation of what you did.
+10. In GitHub, create a new pull request with a brief explanation of what you did.
-1. If you are the Git Czar, wait until your teammates have let you know they have new changes ready to merge.
+11. If you are the Git Czar, wait until your teammates have let you know they have new changes ready to merge.
 If not, let your Git Czar know your pull request is ready.
 </details>

+### Code Review

+After your pull request have been opened your team should take a few minuets